-Within five (5) days of receiving the objection, Area staff will send the required information to the Program Manager, who will complete the Transmittal Sheet and email it to OAH with the application, neighbor notification, the objection, and any other relevant documents.
+After receiving the information from Area staff, the Program Manager will send the Transmittal Sheet to OAH with the application, neighbor notification, the objection, and any other relevant documents.
 This email will be copied to the relevant Area staff, the Workflow Coordinator, and IDL's assigned legal counsel.
 The Workflow Coordinator will then place the Transmittal Sheet, application, notifications, and objection on the Navigable Waterways SharePoint site and the hearing folders on the M: Drive.
-All of these documents will become an important part of the official Hearing Record.
+All documents will become an important part of the official Hearing Record.